 And he said the same goes for countries that have ended lockdowns, which means that the pandemic and COVID-19 likely have its own dynamics unrelated to the often inconsistent lockdown measures that were being implemented.

-Uh in the absence of conclusive data, these lockdowns were justified initially, but millions of lives were being destroyed with little consideration that lockdowns might not be not only cause economic devastation, but potentially more deaths of COVID itself.
+In the absence of conclusive data, these lockdowns were justified initially, but millions of lives were being destroyed with little consideration that lockdowns might not be not only cause economic devastation, but potentially more deaths of COVID itself.

-Um he said, you know, people will be tempted to use this to blame immigrants, different race.
+He said, you know, people will be tempted to use this to blame immigrants, different race.

-I don't know what he's talking about here, use the pandemic as a pretext.
+I don't know what he's talking about here.

-Um, but the initial response was to downplay the risk.
+But the initial response was to downplay the risk.

-Nobody, nobody initially did it.
+Nobody initially did it.

-We were we were all initially lied to.
+We were all initially lied to.

 What part of that don't a lot of people understand either?

-You know, we're all lied to.
+You know, we were all lied to.

-Because that's the way the vast majority of deaths took place in New York City.
+Not that anyone ever listens to me, is tell New Yorkers to go to their own beach because that's the way the vast majority of deaths took place in New York City.

-Uh, as a matter of fact, if you look at New York State, you have 352,845 cases, 22, 843 deaths.
+As a matter of fact, if you look at New York State, you have 352,845 cases, 22,843 deaths.

-Well, uh, and again, fully a third because of this debacle executive order putting COVID-19 patients inside of uh long-term care facilities and nursing homes, but of the 22,843 deaths, well, you have in New York City alone 191,650 cases with 20 of the 23,000 deaths.
+But of the 22,843 deaths, well, you have in New York City alone 191,650 cases with 20 of the 23,000 deaths.

 They mostly happened in New York City.

-I mean, I don't know what to say about that, but anyway, Johns Hopkins has most of the data out there and available.
+But anyway, Johns Hopkins has most of the data out there and available.

-Uh oh, Biden thinks he's very clever.
+Oh, Biden thinks he's very clever.

-He now has a nickname for the president Tweety.
+He now has a nickname for the president, Tweety.

 President Tweety, as he's sitting there, he comes up out of the basement in hiding.